Few things are more painful than feeling your child pulling away, going no contact or becoming estranged. This goes for younger and adult children.

 • Overpursuing (pushing for connection)

-• Withdrawal (giving up or collapsing)
+• Withdrawal (giving up, turning away, lashing out, or collapsing)

-When I work with parents in this situation, I encourage more consistent, regulated presence:
+Instead, I encourage more consistent, regulated presence:

 • Gentle check-ins

-• Non-defensive listening
+• Non-defensive listening with empathetic responses

 • Respect for boundaries